 12. Conclusion

 AI-powered fraud detection systems excel in real-time monitoring, instantly identifying suspicious activities.
 This immediate response is crucial for stopping fraudsters before they cause significant damage.
 By continuously analysing transaction data, AI systems can detect and respond to potential threats as they occur.
-This proactive approach not only prevents fraud but also minimises the potential losses and disruptions caused by fraudulent activities, ensuring a more secure environment for businesses and their customers.
+Understanding the artificial intelligence impact on business is key in this context, as it not only prevents fraud but also minimises the potential losses and disruptions caused by fraudulent activities, ensuring a more secure environment for businesses and their customers.

 As businesses grow and transaction volumes increase, AI fraud detection systems can scale without the need for proportional staffing increases.
 This scalability ensures that fraud prevention measures keep pace with business growth.
 Unlike traditional methods that require more human resources to handle higher volumes, AI systems efficiently manage large amounts of data.
 This capability allows businesses to expand their operations without compromising their security measures, maintaining robust fraud detection even as transaction numbers rise.